whatisthisshitbro/k-subscription/README.md

 k-subscription anonymity extension includes a demo set with some example sensitive channels (see chnlsInfo.csv).
-If you want to change this set you can easily put your own sensitive set in a .csv (Comma-separated values) file, then run the ruby script "parseSet.rb" and give as argument the name of your file.e.g
+If you want to change this set you can easily put your own sensitive set in a .csv (Comma-separated values) file, then run the ruby script "parseSet.rb" and give as argument the name of your file. e.g.:

 `ruby parseSet.rb <mySet.csv>`